-All Yes/No Questions Must Be Answered by the Auditor to Complete the Report 115.381 (a) If the screening pursuant to § 115.341 indicates that a resident has experienced prior sexual victimization, whether it occurred in an institutional setting or in the community, do staff ensure that the resident is offered a follow-up meeting with a medical or mental health practitioner within 14 days of the intake screening? \boxtimes Yes \square No 115.381 (b) If the screening pursuant to § 115.341 indicates that a resident has previously perpetrated sexual abuse, whether it occurred in an institutional setting or in the community, do staff ensure that the resident is offered a follow-up meeting with a mental health practitioner within 14 days of the intake screening? \boxtimes Yes \square No 115.381 (c) Is any information related to sexual victimization or abusiveness that occurred in an institutional setting strictly limited to medical and mental health practitioners and other staff as necessary to inform treatment plans and security management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law? ⊠ Yes □ No 115.381 (d) Do medical and mental health practitioners obtain informed consent from residents before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the resident is under the age of 18? \boxtimes Yes \square No
+All Yes/No Questions Must Be Answered by the Auditor to Complete the Report

+If the screening pursuant to § 115.341 indicates that a resident has experienced prior sexual victimization, whether it occurred in an institutional setting or in the community, do staff ensure that the resident is offered a follow-up meeting with a medical or mental health practitioner within 14 days of the intake screening? $\boxtimes$ Yes $\square$ No

+If the screening pursuant to § 115.341 indicates that a resident has previously perpetrated sexual abuse, whether it occurred in an institutional setting or in the community, do staff ensure that the resident is offered a follow-up meeting with a mental health practitioner within 14 days of the intake screening? $\boxtimes$ Yes $\square$ No

+Is any information related to sexual victimization or abusiveness that occurred in an institutional setting strictly limited to medical and mental health practitioners and other staff as necessary to inform treatment plans and security management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law? $\boxtimes$ Yes $\square$ No

+Do medical and mental health practitioners obtain informed consent from residents before • reporting information about prior sexual victimization that did not occur in an institutional setting, unless the resident is under the age of 18? $\boxtimes$ Yes $\Box$ No

+- $\square$ Exceeds Standard (Substantially exceeds requirement of standards) - $\times$ - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)

+$\square$